istio-ecosystem/wharf-multicluster-sync/docs/tutorial/bookinfo/README.md

 *OPTIONAL*: For this tutorial sub-step we will show how to configure client-side multicluster agents to run in manual mode.

-First, do `kubectl --context $CLUSTER2 edit cm mc-configuration`.
+First, do `kubectl --context $CLUSTER2 -n istio-system edit cm mc-configuration`.
 Change `ConnectionMode: live` to `ConnectionMode: potential` and save.

 Note that it may take up to 30 seconds before the change to potential mode takes effect on the agent.
 You may wish to do a `sleep 30` to making changes too quickly.